AdiVarma27/AdiVarma27.github.io/_posts/2019-04-07-Neural Nets-Math & Implementation.md

       warnings.warn(CV_WARNING, FutureWarning)

-### Hence, we traing the data using 2-Layered Neural Net, over various number of hidden layers, and find that 3 hidden units can predict with 100 % accuracy.
+#### Hence, we train the data using 2-Layered Neural Net, over various number of hidden layers, and find that 3 hidden units can predict with 100 % accuracy.

 ```python